Warming, slightly spicy red root, Ceanothus americanus, is an outstanding lymphatic herb for those with chronic lymph complaints.

 Red Root Medicinal Benefit

 Red Root is called for with instances of stagnancy, sometimes associated with lax, atonic tissue.
 It is particularly useful when lymph nodes are chronically swollen and congested, such as that which might linger after a prolonged illness.
 It is also an herb that herbalists reach for when lymphedema is being experienced.
 It is an excellent herb for complaints of heavy limbs and a sense of weight, fullness, and pressure in the pelvic area as it is thought to “pull” interstitial fluids from surrounding tissue and move it along, so-to-speak.
-Similarly, it is noted to promote good blood flow, healthy coagulation, and ameliorate “sticky” blood.
-Some herbalist and clients report a reduction in cystic and fibrous conditions with its extended use.
+Similarly, it is noted to promote good blood flow, healthy coagulation, and ameliorate “sticky” blood. iT It is traditionally used by herbalist for women’s reproductive health, with clients report a reduction in cystic and fibrous conditions with its extended use.
 It is considered to promote better digestion and assimilation of fat from the diet, encourage a healthy immune system, and relieve that chronic sense of always being “about to come down with something”.
+In support of Red Root’s apparent action on the lymphatic system, a 2010 study of 38 thalassemic (an inhereited blood disorder causing malformation of red blood cell resulting in anemia) patients, homeopathic ceanothus appears to improve spleen function, reduce spleenomegaly, and increase the intervals between blood transfusions.

 Red Root Identification